nahimanajz/nodeCrud/README.md

 # nodeCrud
-This crud application of Nodejs and Ejs templating engine
+This is crud application of Nodejs and Ejs templating engine